NFL's top preseason trade candidates: Who's on the block

 Oakland Raiders

 DE Khalil Mack.
 Wait, what?
-Sure, the 2016 NFL defensive player of the year who made NFL history a year earlier by being named first-team All-Pro at both defensive end and outside linebacker is a foundation piece for the Raiders.
+Sure, the 2016 NFL Defensive Player of the Year who made NFL history a year earlier by being named first-team All-Pro at both defensive end and outside linebacker is a foundation piece for the Raiders.
 But his holdout, which reached 10 days on Monday, is mystifying to many in the organization.
 Now, would it be smart for Oakland to trade the face of its defense as it begins a rebuild under Jon Gruden?
 Probably not, but as Gruden himself recently told NFL Network, the Raiders' defense was not that good in 2017 with Mack.
 Ouch.
 GM Reggie McKenzie (jokingly?) asked me at the NFL owners meetings in March if I had an extra $100 million to help him pay Mack.
 And if a team flashed a first-round pick at Oakland for the services of Mack, who wants an extension beyond the almost $13.5 million he is scheduled to make this season under the fifth-year option of his rookie contract and the two franchise tags that could await him in 2019 and 2020, the Raiders would be silly to not at least listen. -- Paul Gutierrez

 Philadelphia Eagles